2017 Contest Results

 The Judging Process

-There are no specific criteria for the winning story, but all judges will be looking for a compelling story, believable characters, and clear prose (whether sparse, poetic, or somewhere in between) that fits the tone of the story.
+There are no specific criteria for the winning story, but all judges will be looking for a compelling story, believable characters, and clear prose that fits the tone of the story—whether sparse, poetic, or somewhere in between.

 Submitting Your Short Story